Licensed Professional Counselor

 Practicing Since: 2015

-Feminist therapy is about empowerment: power that comes from within and collectively and allows you and yours to make change and impact your lives.
+Feminist therapy is about empowerment: power that comes from within and collectively and allows you and your people to make change and impact your lives.
 I want to help you to support, nurture, and grow mutual empowerment in your relationships.
 I see therapeutic goals as rooted in moving towards connection and increasing mutuality in relationships rather than focusing on independence and separation.

 Colette Gordon has not posted any group sessions.